-Item 13 - Cash Rent Paid for Acres Rented From Others
+Item 10 - Cash Rent Paid for Acres Rented From Others

-Include rent for land and buildings, record the total amount paid in 2010 to all landlords for cash rented acreage.
+Include rent for land and buildings.
+Record the total amount paid in 2011 to all landlords for cash rented acreage.
 When an operator rents buildings, they are renting the land under the buildings as well.
 The land can not be used by the landlord if the building is rented.
 If the operator rents the buildings only, record the number of acres the buildings use in Item 2a.

-Ask this question even if no land was rented in 2010.
-The operation may have paid rent for 2009 or 2011 in 2010.
-If we skip this question just because the operation did not rent any land in 2010, we miss previous year's rent paid in 2010, or 2011 rent paid in advance in 2010.
+Ask this question even if no land was rented in 2011.
+The operation may have paid rent for 2010 or 2012 in 2011.
+If we skip this question just because the operation did not rent any land in 2011, we might miss previous year's rent paid in 2011, or 2012 rent paid in advance in 2011.
 If an operation had more than one cash rental arrangement, the sum of all the individual rents should be recorded.